 Body, senses and image

 My work is sourced in the felt experience of the body.
 Sculptures and installations use human scale, visceral forms, sensuous materials, tactile appeal and motion to invite people’s somatic, emotional responses.
 Materials such as rawhide, cloth and rope combine with copper, concrete and steel.
-Some sculptures are animated by people’s movement and touch, some by light, neon or video, and outdoors, by changing light and weather.
+Some sculptures are animated by people’s movement and touch, some by light, neon or video, and others by changing light and weather in the outdoors.
 I collaborate with dancers, filmmakers, scientists and artists to explore the interaction of the forces of nature and spirit.

 By Rosalyn Driscoll

 Art and Visual Culture, Bloomsbury Publishing, London, September 17, 2020

 The Sensing Body in the Visual Arts explores the connective, creative powers of the somatic senses in making and engaging with the visual arts.
 The body and the somatic senses—touch, kinesthesia, proprioception, balance, pain, temperature and emotion—underlie, support and participate in all perception.
 They infuse one’s experience of the arts, even visual art.
 This book sheds light on the usually hidden, unconscious role of the somatic senses, revealing how fundamental they are to artists’ working processes and to people’s experience of art.
 Becoming aware of the multiple dimensions of somatic sensitivity opens rich aesthetic, perceptual territory in art making and appreciation.
 In the encounter with art, the somatic senses operate in the service of meaning, enhancing the full panoply of expressive, emotive possibilities.
 The Sensing Body in the Visual Arts proposes a new way of making, experiencing and thinking about art—through the conscious hand and body as well as eye and mind.